freesewing/freesewing/markdown/org/docs/about/site/sets/public/en.md

 title: Public
 ---

-Every measurements set has a **public** attribute that controls whether or not the measurments set is public.
+Every measurements set has a **public** attribute that controls whether or not the measurements set is public.

 By default, measurements sets are private and you are the only one who can use them.

-But, you can choose to make your measurments set public which allows other users to utilize the measurements in this set to generate or test their own patterns.
+But, you can choose to make your measurements set public which allows other users to utilize the measurements in this set to generate or test their own patterns.